 demo1(demo2)

-It is necessary to understand these few concepts related to JavaScript Functions.
-Now, let’s discuss higher-order functions.
+It is necessary to understand these concepts in order to discuss higher-order functions.

 Higher-order functions

 The map function is one of the most commonly used in-built function in JavaScript.
 It works on an array and creates a new array from it.
-The important part is that it operates on a function, thus making it a higher-order function.
-Let’s understand with the help of an example.
+The important thing to take away from this is that it operates on a function, thus making it a higher-order function.
+Let’s take a look at an example:

 const double = function(element){